UPPMAX/HPC-python/docs/day3/seaborn/README.md

 ## Exercise 1: a minimal `seaborn` program

-- Use the documentation of the HPC cluster you work on
+Use the documentation of the HPC cluster you work on.

 :::{admonition} Answer: where is your documentation?
 :class: dropdown